UK teens suspected of trying to join Islamic State arrested

-ANKARA Three male British teenagers suspected of planning to join Islamic State militants in Syria have been arrested by London police after being deported from Turkey, officials said.
+ANKARA Three male British teenagers suspected of planning to join Islamic State militants in Syria have been arrested by London police after being deported from Turkey, officials said on Sunday.

-London police said they had been made aware on Friday that two 17-year-old boys from the city had gone missing and were thought to be traveling to Syria.
-Further inquiries revealed they had traveled with a 19-year-old male, police said.
+London police said they had been made aware on Friday that two 17-year-old boys from the city had gone missing and were thought to be travelling to Syria.
+Further inquiries revealed they had travelled with a 19-year-old male, police said.

 They were then flown back to Britain late on Saturday, when they were arrested "on suspicion of preparation of terrorist acts", the Metropolitan Police statement said.
 Turkish authorities confirmed that they had been deported.